marcelvenema/ansible-role-vault/ROADMAP.md

-# Visie en Roadmap
+# Vision and Roadmap

-## Visie
+## Vision

 <img src="media/icon_vault.png" align="left" height="128" width="128" />
-De ansible role vault bevat alle diensten voor de installatie, configuratie en het beheer van HashiCorp Vault.<br/>
+The Ansible role vault contains all services for the installation, configuration, and management of HashiCorp Vault.<br/>
 <br/>
-Naast installatie en configuratie zijn ook diensten beschikbaar voor het opslaan en ophalen van secrets.<br/>
+In addition to installation and configuration, services are also available for storing and retrieving secrets.<br/>
 <br/>
 <br/>
 <br/>